zakarynichols/docker-go-postgres/docs/feature-overview.md

+# Feature Overview

+This is a high-level list of the possible features.
+It is highly subject to change.

 - An HTTP server: This handles incoming HTTP requests and sends responses to the client.

 - A router: This maps incoming requests to the appropriate handlers based on the URL and HTTP method.